Tips

 4. Use Strong Administrator Account Credentials

-5. Move or Secure wp-config.Personal home page
+5. Move or Secure wp-config.
+Personal home page

 6. Grant Users the Lowest Role Possible

-Users are the weakest factor of any device — mainly when they can select their weak passwords and luckily skip credentials to absolutely everyone who asks!
+Users are the weakest factor of any device — mainly when they can select their weak passwords and, luckily, skip credentials to absolutely everyone who asks!
 Few need administrative get entry to.
 WordPress gives a range of roles and abilities.
 In maximum instances, users should either be:

-7. Restrict Access by using IP Address
+7. Restrict Access by using an IP Address

-If you have a few editors with static IP addresses, you can restrict access utilizing including any other.Htaccess report to the wp-admin folder:
+You can restrict Access and any others if you have a few editors with static IP addresses.
+Htaccess report to the wp-admin folder:

 8. Hide the WordPress Version Number